 Once faculty have identified such students, the Coordinator of Academic Support contacts both the student and his or her advisor to encourage the student to work with the advisor and faculty to formulate a plan to get back on track.
 In all cases, but especially for those students with multiple early warnings, the Coordinator of Academic Support reaches out to all parties to understand just what is happening.
 Faculty play a key role here by identifying students who are struggling.

 Academic advisors are considered the primary resource for students who are struggling.
-Even so, the Office of Academic Advising Programs uses both early warnings and mid-semester grades to identify students in academic distress.
-Once that identification is made, we reach out to the student, working with the advisor, to the student’s coach, and to any other staff member who might have a connection with the struggling student.
+Even so, the Office of Academic Advising Programs uses both early warnings and midterm warning grades to identify students in academic distress.
+Once that identification is made, we reach out to the student and academic advisor and to other staff (such as a student’s coach) who have a connection with the struggling student.
 Our goal is to devise a plan to address the problem before it is too late.